Tyler O'Neill Preview, Player Props: Cardinals vs. Padres

 Tyler O'Neill At The Plate

-- O'Neill has an RBI in 12 of 57 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- O'Neill has driven home a run in 12 games this year (20.7%), including more than one RBI in 5.2% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.